ZHONG YUE

 View Facility Profile →

-ZHONG YUE RESTAURANT — Inspection Questions
+ZHONG YUE — Inspection Questions

-What critical violations did ZHONG YUE RESTAURANT have?
+What critical violations did ZHONG YUE have?

-ZHONG YUE RESTAURANT had 1 critical violation(s) during their inspection.
+ZHONG YUE had 1 critical violation(s) during their inspection.
 Critical violations directly contribute to foodborne illness and must be corrected immediately.
 These include issues with temperature control, hand washing, cross-contamination, and pest infestations.

 What does violation code 28-01 mean in NYC restaurant inspections?